Heather Bauer for SC State House 75

 Living wages are so important, especially to keep young talent.
 Like Nick, who I helped land his first tech job after completing The Iron Yard.
 Prior to attending my program, he had his bachelor’s degree in economics and the best job he could find was an internship that paid minimum wage.
 Like most parts of the country, we’re experiencing low employment with high underemployment.

 Our District, City and State, sees businesses moving to neighboring cities.
-The City itself sees higher business attrition than our competing cities in the state.
 In order for our District to remain competitive, our representative must work with the City and County to address the high tax on micro and small businesses.
-In order to truly prosper, we need to make sure the top entities and individuals pay their fair share of taxes.

 How many potholes have you hit?
 Have you ever been afraid to walk in your community because of lack of sidewalks?

 South Carolina owns 70% of all roads in the state.
 While most South Carolinians may be able to afford to take their car in to get serviced every time an axel cracks or tire blows, many South Carolinians cannot.
 So they’re driving in unsafe cars on unkempt roads.

 We need to stop funding secret and pet-projects of legislators and properly fund the South Carolina Department of Transportation.
 We need to hold the federal government and Congress accountable for funding our projects.
 Trust me, I know this isn’t an attractive topic, but millions of us use the roads every single day.
 Our economic impact from our crumbling infrastructure is huge.

 Bodily autonomy is a human right.
 No government should interfere with the private healthcare decisions that patients make about their own bodies.